Identity & Access Management (IAM)

 How do OTP bots work?

 OTP bots operate through a combination of social engineering and automated technology.
-Here’s how they typically work:
+Instead of a technical hack, the process actually relies on the user’s participation.

 The impact of OTP bot attacks on organizations and networks